WhySooooFurious/Ultimate-Sideloading-Guide/README.md

+# New ESign links are up!
-# New ESign and Feather installation links will be up soon!
+# Feather links will soon follow!

 Disclaimer: This doesn't cost me anything from now on except my time, I'd appreciate if you guys donated but no fucking pressure at all!